zhongjiahao-M/shortcut-color-plugin/README_EN.md

 - **Cross-Platform Compatibility**: Perfect support for Windows and macOS systems with automatic platform-specific shortcuts
 - **Custom Keyboard Shortcuts**: Create personalized shortcuts for text formatting
-- **Color Customization**: Choose any color for your text formatting
+- **Color Customization**: Choose any color for text and background
-- **Style Combinations**: Support for bold, italic, and color in any combination
+- **Style Combinations**: Support for bold, italic, text color, and background color in any combination
 - **Smart Hotkey Capture**: Click input field and press key combinations to set shortcuts
 - **Dock Panel**: Convenient dock panel for quick access to all shortcuts
 - **Format Conversion**: One-click conversion from old formats to SiYuan standard format
 - **Notification Settings**: Customizable notifications for successful formatting
 - **Responsive Design**: Works perfectly on desktop and mobile devices
 - **Undo Support**: All formatting can be undone with Cmd+Z (Ctrl+Z)
+- **Optimized Interface**: Wider color pickers for better usability

 ## Default Shortcuts